github/training-kit/downloads/subversion-migration.md

 **Key:** ✓ yes, ✗ no, — partial

 ## SVN repository, Git locally
 During a VCS change, there may be a need to begin using Git locally while the hosted repositories remain under Subversion control.
-The `git svn` command and sub-commends provide the ability to interact with Subversions repositories while using all the benefits of Git on the command line or with graphical clients.
+The `git svn` command and sub-commends provide the ability to interact with Subversion's repositories while using all the benefits of Git on the command line or with graphical clients.

 Acquire an SVN repository, with a resulting Git repository locally:

 `git svn clone [svn-repo-url]`

-**Note:** Keep in mind the *layout* of the SVN repository and whether is follows the standard pattern or not.
-If the Subversion repository is non-standard, with trunk, branches, or tags in uniquely names or structured folders, the following options switches should be used:
+**Note:** Keep in mind the *layout* of the SVN repository and whether this follows the standard pattern or not.
+If the Subversion repository is non-standard, with trunk, branches, or tags in uniquely named or structured folders, the following options switches should be used:

 * `-T [trunk]` for alternate main source convention
 * `-b [branches]` for alternate branch location